 Opera is the ultimate interdisciplinary art form, incorporating music, theatre, design, and multimedia.
 Opera tells stories with timeless themes and primal emotions: love, hate, jealousy, faith, despair, betrayal, loyalty.
-There are family feuds, coups, unrequited love, murder, intrigue, slapstick comedy, mistaken identity, and hot-headed actions that have tragic consequences, all set to some of the most sublime music you'll ever hear and backed by fantastic costumes and sets.
+There are family feuds, coups, unrequited love, murder, intrigue, comedy, mistaken identity, and rash actions that have tragic consequences, all set to sublime music and backed by fantastic costumes and sets.

 How will I understand what's happening on stage?

 What should I wear?

 Come in clothes that make you comfortable.
-Some audience mbers dress in casual clothes, while others prepare for an elegant night out.
+Some audience members dress in casual clothes, while others dress for an elegant night out.
 Either is acceptable.

 Is there a pre-opera lecture?

 How long will the opera be?

 An opera usually runs 2-1/2 to 3 hours, including intermission(s).
 Specific run times are available for each opera on their production pages.

 When should I arrive?
 What if I'm late?